Generic Name: daunorubicin

 What is the most important information I should know about daunorubicin?

-Daunorubicin may cause dangerous effects on your heart.
-Call your doctor at once if you have chest pain, shortness of breath (even with mild exertion), swelling, or rapid weight gain.
+Daunorubicin may cause dangerous effects on your heart, and can also increase your risk of bleeding or infection.
+Call your doctor at once if you have chest pain, shortness of breath, swelling or rapid weight gain, fever, chills, tiredness, easy bruising or unusual bleeding.

 What should I discuss with my healthcare provider before using daunorubicin?